Quantum thermodynamics of the spin-boson model using the principle of minimal dissipation

 \subsection{Unbiased ($\varepsilon=0$), nonadiabatic ($\Delta/\omega_c<1$) regime}

 We begin our discussion with the unbiased case, $\epsilon =0$.
-It is known \cite{Weiss1999,ThossWang2008} that in the non-adiabatic regime ($\Delta/\omega_c<1$) with weak system-bath coupling ($\alpha<0.5$), the spin-boson model exhibits coherent decay of $\langle \sigma_z\rangle (t)$ to its steady state value of zero.
+It is known \cite{Weiss1999,ThossWang2008} that in the non-adiabatic regime ($\Delta/\omega_c<1$) with weak system-bath coupling ($\alpha<0.5$), the spin-boson model exhibits coherent decay of $\langle \sigma_z\rangle (t)$ to its steady state value of zero, while $\langle \sigma_x\rangle (t)$ monotonically decays to some negative value.
 In this regime, numerical evidence indicates that the effective Hamiltonian $K_S(t)$ takes on a similar form as the system Hamiltonian $H_S$,

-Fig.\ \ref{fig:kse0} depicts the off-diagonal elements of the effective Hamiltonian, namely ${K_S}_{jl}(t)=\bra{j} K_S(t) \ket{l}$, with $j\neq l$, for different parameters of the system-bath coupling and the temperature.
-The system-bath coupling induces a time-dependent shift, $\delta_{x}(t)$, of the off-diagonal elements of $K_S(t)$.
+Thus, for $\varepsilon=0$, the system-bath coupling induces a time-dependent shift, $\delta_{x}(t)$, of the off-diagonal elements of the effective Hamiltonian ${K_S}_{jl}(t)=\bra{j} K_S(t) \ket{l}$, with $j\neq l$.
+Notably, since there is no shift in the diagonal elements of $K_S(t)$, the eigenstates of the effective Hamiltonian are time-independent.
+This finding is a consequence of the unbiased regime: since the two states of the system are degenerate in energy, they interact with the environment in the same way.
+Thus, the system-bath coupling would induce the same shift on the energy levels, and the system stays unbiased.
+Fig.\ \ref{fig:kse0} depicts the off-diagonal elements of the effective Hamiltonian $K_S(t)$ for different parameters of the system-bath coupling and the temperature.
+The shift exhibits damped oscillation and approaches a non-zero value for long times.
 This time-dependent modulation of the effective Hamiltonian corresponds to a renormalization of the energy levels of $H_S$ induced by the coupling to the bath.
 In the considered parameter regime, the shift increases upon increasing system-bath coupling strength and decreasing temperature.